torcolvin/couchbase-lite-wiki/Ref‐Counting.md

 * In the C API:
   - Types like `C4Database*` are opaque references that have associated functions like `c4db_retain()` and `c4db_release()`.
-  - Fleece types like `FLDoc`, `FLMutableDict` `FLMutableArray`, which have their associated retain/release functions.
+  - Some Fleece types like `FLDoc`, `FLMutableDict` `FLMutableArray`, are ref-counted and have their associated retain/release functions.
   - `FLSliceResult` is a ref-counted block of memory, often used as a string, with associated functions `FLSliceResult_Retain()` and `FLSliceResult_Release()`.
 * In the C++ API:
   - Any subclass of `fleece::RefCounted`, which includes the LiteCore classes `C4Database` etc. These are always stored in a `Retained<>`.